STRETCHING AND FLEXIBIliTY

 - Exercising above a certain threshold can cause a decreased flow of blood to the active muscles.
 This can cause pain resulting in a protective reflex which contracts the muscle isotonically (see section Types of Muscle Contractions).
 The reflex contraction causes further decreases in blood flow, which causes more reflex contractions, and so on, causing the muscle to spasm by repeatedly contracting.
 One common example of this is a painful muscle cramp.
 Immediate static stretching of the cramped muscle can be helpful in relieving this type of pain.
 However, it can sometimes make things worse by activating the stretch reflex (see section The Stretch Reflex), which may cause further muscle contractions.
 Massaging the cramped muscle may prove more useful than stretching in relieving this type of pain (see section Massage).

-Common Causes of Muscular Soreness).
+Stretching with PainIf you are already experiencing some type of pain or discomfort before you begin stretching, then it is very important that you determine the cause of your pain (see section Common Causes of Muscular Soreness).
 Once you have determined the cause of the pain, you are in a better position to decide whether or not you should attempt to stretch the affected area.

 Also, according to M. Alter: